You are here

 The Register of Cultural Goods is a public book of cultural documents kept by the Ministry of Culture.
 By February 2016, it contains a total of 8945 cultural goods, of which 6508 are immovable cultural goods.
 Of the total number of immovable goods, 565 are cultural-historical areas and 12 are cultural landscapes.
 There are 2293 movable heritage (collections and individual cultural goods) and 144 intangible cultural goods inscribed, while the archaeological heritage comprises of 1075 protected sites, whether underwater or above ground, throughout the entire territory of the Republic of Croatia.
 Currently, Ministry of Culture is working on the amendments of the Strategy for the Preservation, Protection and Sustainable Economic Exploitation of the Cultural Heritage of the Republic of Croatia for 2011-2015 drafting on a new national strategy for a new period.

-It is the body responsible for carrying out administrative and professional tasks related to the protection and preservation of cultural heritage.
 The Directorate for the Protection of Cultural Heritage consists of two sectors; the Sector for the Protection of Cultural Heritage and the Sector for Conservation Departments and Inspection, the latter comprising Conservation Departments and Offices for the Regions (21) and the City Institute for the Protection of Cultural Monuments and Nature of the City of Zagreb.
 The Service for Inspection Affairs of the Directorate for the Protection of Cultural Heritage supervises the application of legal regulations.

 Institutions for the protection and preservation of cultural goods are restoration institutes or other restoration institutions as well as museums, galleries, archives, libraries and other public institutions in the field of culture, which in the framework of their activities, carry out tasks related to preservation, renovation and protection of cultural property.
 Tasks related to restoration, conservation and renovation of cultural property are performed by the Croatian Restoration Institute a public institution in the ownership of the Republic of Croatia.
 The Institute for Restoration of Dubrovnik performs activities in organization and implementation of the Restoration programme of endangered historic centre of Dubrovnik.
 The Agency for the Renovation of the Osijek Citadel is established as a public institution in charge of preparation, organization and implementation of programmes for protection and revitalization of the Osijek Citadel.
 Along with the aforementioned institutions, the tasks of research, analysis, record-keeping, restoration, conservation and preservation of cultural property may be performed by specialised legal or physical persons.
 The Minister of Culture prescribes the conditions to be fulfilled by legal or physical persons in order to acquire permits to carry out these works.